Westmont in Cambria County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
 40° 19.534′ N, 78° 55.715′ W. Marker is in Westmont, Pennsylvania, in Cambria County.
 Marker can be reached from Edgehill Drive 0.2 miles south of Erie Street.
+Marker is centered and attached to the outermost railing of a steel and concrete public overlook structure adjacent to the summit station of the historic Johnstown Inclined Plane.
 Touch for map.
-Marker is centered and attached to the outermost railing of a steel and concrete public overlook structure adjacent to the summit station of the historic Johnstown Inclined Plane.
 Marker is at or near this postal address: 711 Edgehill Drive, Johnstown PA 15905, United States of America.
+Touch for directions.

 Also see . . .

 1. The Johnstown Flood - Wikipedia.
 (Submitted on September 4, 2014, by Anton Schwarzmueller of Wilson, New York.)

 2. Johnstown Inclined Plane.
 (Submitted on September 4, 2014, by Anton Schwarzmueller of Wilson, New York.)